 The Children – Spiro Kristo – 1966

-[Unfortunately I haven’t been able to come a copy of the painting ‘Springtime’ to add here.
+[Unfortunately I haven’t been able to come across an image of the painting ‘Springtime’ to add here.
 Until I come across an image I’ll include an earlier painting by Kristo, the charming ‘The Children’.
-This is on (normally) permanent display in the National Art Gallery in Tirana.
+This is still on permanent display in the National Art Gallery in Tirana (as of 2019).
 In 2016 I took some friends to the gallery and one of them was (literally) shocked to see such a depiction of children on the walls of a national gallery.
 I didn’t understand his reaction then (or even to this day). he is of an age to have played with guns (and probably destroying the indigenous population of north America on many occasions and children are killing children in school killings in the USA on an almost weekly basis.
 This painting encourages an idea of national defence, of preparedness against external threat and invasion, and not of aggression which dominates the armed forces of imperialist countries – just consider the wars of aggression in Afghanistan, Iraq, Libya and Syria and the consequences for the population of those countries.]

 In his monumental decorative tableau ‘Our land’, painter Zef Shoshi elevates the figure of the peasant woman, the untiring, hard-working cooperative member, who has won her own rights as a person with tender feelings and priceless virtues, the woman brought up amidst the collective work, in the years of the Party, as the people say.
 The drafting is connected and dynamic and is permeated by the colour tones of the wheat the soil, and the timber.